opengauss-mirror/openGauss-wasm/README.md

-  * `wasm.exported_functions` is a table with the `instanceid`, `funcname`, `inputs` and `output` columns, respectively for the instance ID of the exported function, its name, its input types (already formatted for Postgres), and its output types (already formatted for Postgres).
+  * `wasm.exported_functions` is a table with the `instanceid`, `funcname`, `inputs` and `output` columns, respectively for the instance ID of the exported function, its name, its input types (already formatted for openGauss), and its output types (already formatted for openGauss).

 Let's see: